TimeGarage/TimeGarage/README.md

 Hi, I'm Peng Jun, a Front-end Web Developer from China.
 Now, I'm studying computer science at Peking University together with an internship in SIEMENS.
 Besides programming, I am also fond of travelling and photographing.

-You can also find me in websites below : )
+You can find me in websites below : )

 Resume: [LinkedIn](https://www.linkedin.cn/in/dustinpeng/)